thanos-io/thanos/docs/contributing/proposal-process.md

 * **Other docs:**
   * `<Links…>`

-> TL;DR: Give here a short summary of what this document is proposing and what components it is touching.
+> TL;DR: Give a summary of what this document is proposing and what components it is touching.
 >
 > *For example: This design doc is proposing a consistent design template for “example.com” organization.*

 ## Why

-Put here a motivation behind the change proposed by this design document, give context.
+Provide a motivation behind the change proposed by this design document, give context.

 *For example: It’s important to clearly explain the reasons behind certain design decisions in order to have a consensus between team members, as well as external stakeholders.
 Such a design document can also be used as a reference and knowledge-sharing purposes.
 That’s why we are proposing a consistent style of the design document that will be used for future designs.*